justinlee0316/ozal-legal/privacy.md

 **Access and correction.** You can view and update most of your account information directly in the App through your profile settings.

 **Account deletion.** You can delete your account at any time through the in-app account deletion flow in Settings.
-This permanently removes your videos, voice notes, profile photo, and account data from our systems within 30 days.
+Your videos, voice notes, profile photo, and account data are removed from our systems shortly after you confirm deletion.

 **Data export.** If you would like a copy of your data, email **privacy@ozal.golf** and we will provide it within a reasonable time frame.